stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 }
 ```

-Note that we are required to set a __public__ class member to select the AST nodes to be visited - WTF!
+Note that a __public__ class member has to be set in addition to overloading the relevant visitor method(s) to select the AST nodes to be visited - WTF!

 ### Enumerations